junhaiqi/Hybrid_clustering/README.md

    | --oclusterFile  | Indicates a file for storing final clustering result. |
    | --precise  | When the estimated number of clusters is greater than 100, it is recommended to set it to 1, otherwise, set it to 0. |

-When the dataset for testing is prepared, users can run the following command to test whether this module algorithm is deployed successfully:
+When the dataset for testing is prepared [Dataset for test example](#Dataset-for-test-example), users can run the following command to test whether this module algorithm is deployed successfully:
 ```bash
 bash runExample_mainHybridClustering.sh
 ```